This post aims to teach how to buy and sell crypto assets using GCrypto in GCash.

 - You will be receiving an OTP in your email.
 Enter the 6-digit number and click on Submit Code.

-- Once a withdrawal is successful, you will be seeing a success page.
+- Once a withdrawal is successful, you will see a success page.

 Wallet and Transaction Limits